grycap/scar/docs/source/scar_container.rst

   docker run -it -v $AWS_CREDENTIALS_FOLDER:/home/scar/.aws -v $SCAR_CONFIG_FOLDER:/home/scar/.scar scar

-With the previous command we tell docker to mount the SCAR required folders (`~/.aws` and `~/.scar`) in the paths expected by the binary.
+With the previous command we tell Docker to mount the folders required by SCAR (`~/.aws` and `~/.scar`) in the paths expected by the binary.
 Launching the container with the command described above also allow us to have different configuration folders wherever we want in our host machine.

 Once we are inside the container you can execute SCAR like another system binary::